1300 669 711 - Australia

 Profile Picture

-• Ensure the profile picture matches the profile’s claimed identity.
+• Check that the profile picture matches the profile’s claimed identity.

-• Look for discrepancies between the gender or age of the individual in the picture and the profile details.
+• Notice any discrepancies between the gender or age of the individual in the picture and the profile details.

-• Avoid connecting with profiles that use logos instead of personal photos.
+• Be wary when connecting with profiles that use logos instead of personal photos.

-• Be cautious of receiving numerous connection requests from individuals at the same company.
+• Be wary if you receive numerous connection requests from individuals at the same company.

-• Pay attention to profiles with similar headlines, as this may indicate a lack of personalisation.
+• Notice whether multiple profiles contain similar headlines, as this may indicate a lack of personalisation.

-• Verify the authenticity of connection requests by examining the profile’s activity and engagement.
+• Verify the authenticity of connection requests by considering how the profile has engaged with you, and by observing its activity and engagement generally.

 Suspicious Work History